Chinese Garden MRT Station

 Platform B East West Line towards EW33 Tuas Link

-L1 Concourse Faregates, Ticketing machines, Passenger Service Centre, Retail Shops
+L1 Concourse Faregates, Top Up Kiosks, Passenger Service Centre, Retail Shops

 Street Level Bus stops, Taxi stand, pick-up/drop-off point, Station exits